-When purchased, call options give investors the right to buy an asset.
-Call buyers are essentially giving up some profit in exchange for the lower risk of not owning an asset outright, since the price of the asset can potentially fall.
+Call options give their purchasers the right to buy an asset.
+Call buyers are essentially giving up some profit in exchange for not owning an asset outright, since the price of the asset can potentially fall.

 Say for example, an investor thinks that the stock of Company X, which is trading at $100 a share, will climb to $120 a share.
-He could buy call options that give him or her the choice of buying the shares at a later date should they reach that price.
+He could buy call options with a strike price of $120 that give them the choice of buying the shares at a later date, should they reach that price.

-If the stock fails to reach $120 by the specified time frame, the investor would lose the amount of money he or she spent on the premium but also be less exposed to the risk of the share price declining.
+If the stock fails to reach $120 by the specified time frame, the investor would lose the amount of money he or she spent on the premium.
+However, they would have also been less exposed to the risk of the share price declining.

-Meanwhile, puts are options that give investors the right to sell an asset.
-Investors pay a premium and are more likely to be protected against losses in case the price of the asset falls.
+Meanwhile, puts are options that give purchasers the right to sell an asset.
+They pay a premium and are more likely to be protected against losses in case the price of the asset falls.
 Sellers of the puts are required to buy the underlying asset from the put buyer.